jebowe3/Web-Mapping-Intro/README.md

 </div>
 ```

 This will not result in any visible changes to your map, so don't worry if everything looks the same after saving and refreshing.
-Now, we need to add some CSS to style and position the temporal legend.
+Now, we need to add some CSS to style the temporal legend.
 Add this code just below the CSS for the time slider.

 ```css
 /* Set time slider styles */